mcclatchy/svelte-map/README.md

                 // speed of movement in maplibre-gl (default is 0.6) "speed": "1",

+                // whether this section should allow a tooltip (default is false) "tooltip": "true",

-                // whether this section should allow hovering (default is false) "hoverable": "true"
+                // whether this section should allow interactivity - scrolling zoom, panning on click+drag (default is false) "interactive": "true"
             },
             {
                 "id": "two",